Meta (Facebook) data science internships are some of the most coveted intern positions in data science.

 Programming and Software Applications

 Data science is all about turning that raw data into easily processed information, and the only way to churn out actionable insights is through programming.
-So, mastery in Python or R programming is essential for a data scientist intern.
+So, a data scientist intern must master Python or R programming.

 Being tech-savvy with software applications can also be a huge benefit.